-- check for input
+- Check for input.

-- move in the given direction
+- Move in the given direction.

-- play the appropriate animation.
+- Play the appropriate animation.

-First, we need to check the inputs - is the player pressing a key?
+First, we need to check for input - is the player pressing a key?
 For this game, we have 4 direction inputs to check.
 Input actions are defined in the Project Settings under “Input Map”.
 You can define custom events and assign different keys, mouse events, or other inputs to them.
 For this demo, we will use the default events that are assigned to the arrow keys on the keyboard.